 Personal Content w/ Example

-Particular type of suffering This is helpful consideration for suffering: Due to the Present State of the World & Others and Due to Natural and Psychological Growth
+Particular type of suffering.
+This is a helpful consideration for suffering: Due to the Present State of the World & Others and Due to Natural and Psychological Growth

 Participant Interaction